keu/docs/software/install-airgapped.md

 You can also set up your own registry using a dedicated registry service such as [JFrog Artifactory](https://jfrog.com/artifactory/).
 Regardless of which service you use, follow the product documentation to configure a private registry according to your organization's security requirements.

-## Step 2: Fetch Images from Astronomer's Helm Template
+## Step 2: Fetch images from Astronomer's Helm template
 <!--Version-specific-->

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
 To gather a list of exact images and tags required for your Astronomer version: